About the Journal

 By pairing each piece in the collection with a recorded reflection from the author, Scaffold aims to highlight the developing writing processes and learning experiences so central to the growth of undergraduate writers.
 We hope it acts as an ongoing source of inspiration and of scaffolded learning support for students and instructors alike.

-Thank you to all who helped make this collection a reality!
+Thank you to all whose generosity with their time and effort helped make this collection a reality!

 Adam Meyer, Alex Sargent Capps, Anna Silverstein, Aurora Romero, Bryan Lowe, Carrie Russell, Elisabeth Sandberg, Elizabeth Covington, David Golann, Gretchen Selcke, Jochen Wierich, Kasia Gonnerman, Mark Schoenfield, Melissa Mallon, Paula Covington, Rebecca VanDiver, Sara Manus, Scott Juengel, Sophie Bjork-James, Stacy Simplican, Stephanie Higgs, and Wietske Smeele

 Reviewers of Creative Writing Submissions for Volume 1

 Carlina Duan, John Shakespear, Maria Carlos, Sophia Stid, and Stephanie Davis

 Undergraduate Assistant Editors for Volume 1

 Ji Yoon Hong (Class of 2020) & Mia Dillon (Class of 2021)